-Titans turn to defense, draft LSU cornerback Kristian Fulton
+Titans select CB Fulton, RB Evans on Day 2 of NFL draft

 Fulton sat out the 2017 season and served about 18 months of an NCAA suspension for tampering with a drug-test by allegedly substituting someone else’s urine sample for his own.
 He returned for the 2018 season, and the 6-foot cornerback started all 15 games and broke up a team-high 14 passes as LSU won the national championship this season.

+That made the wait Thursday and most of the second round extremely tough on Fulton.

+“Had to keep reminding myself that the right team, the perfect fit will come for me …,” Fulton said.
+“I didn’t want to go to a team that wasn’t 100% confident in me.
+It was definitely worth the wait when I got this call.
+I’m excited to be a Tennessee Titan.”

-The Titans already drafted offensive tackle Isaiah Wilson at No. 29 overall Thursday night to be their new right tackle.
-They also have the No. 93 selection in the third round and four more picks on Saturday, though none in the fourth or sixth rounds.
-They still need depth running back, wide receiver, quarterback and kicker.
+The Titans have four more picks on Saturday, though none in the fourth or sixth rounds.
+They still need more depth at cornerback along with wide receiver, quarterback and kicker.

-Tennessee has defensive tackle Jeffery Simmons, the No. 19 pick overall a year ago, ready to replace five-time Pro Bowl defensive lineman Jurrell Casey who was traded to Denver last month for a seventh-round pick.

 Fulton will have a chance to replace cornerback Logan Ryan, who started every game he played the past three seasons and led the NFL in tackles this postseason.
 He became a free agent in March and has yet to sign with anyone.